-Learning About You
+Learning About You (all week)

-- What journals do you have access to and which do you read regularly? - Which journals do you aspire to publish in, and why? - How many of you have published a paper? - How many of you are writing a manuscript now?
-How many are preparing to write one? - Do your institutions have any resources (e.g. centers, classes, etc.) to help you learn to write scientific manuscripts? - What writing skills do you feel you already have? - What new skills would you like to learn from our workshop today?
+- What journals do you have access to and which do you read regularly? - Which journals do you aspire to publish in, and why? - How many of you - have published a paper? - are writing a manuscript now? - are preparing to write one? - Do your institutions have any resources (e.g. centers, classes, etc.) to help you learn to write scientific manuscripts? - What writing skills do you feel you already have? - What new skills would you like to learn from our workshop today?